Krutonium/NewNix/README.md

     - And specifies if they should have Home Manager enabled.

 Finally, once that's all done, You've basically already traversed most of the config!
 Feel free to explore and ask questions!

+## How do the modules work?

+Basically, inside of `common.nix`, I import each directory where I've put a module.
+Each module contains a `default.nix` file, which then defines properties and so on for what I want available.
+For example in `desktop` you can pick between Gnome, KDE and Budgie, as well as decide if you want Wayland (if it's supported).
+This allows for a lot of flexability and a huge amount of code-reuse.
+I encourage others to copy this design and use it for their own configs.